go-zing/gozz-doc/docs/guide/plugins/wire.md

 #### `bind`

-Bind annotated type with specify interface.
+Bind annotated type with specify interface, if used on function type, bind with first return type.

 Example:`+zz:wire:bind=io.ReadCloser`